braniii/prettypyplot/README.md

 # prettypyplot

-The documentation including an gallery can be found here  <a href="https://braniii.gitlab.io/prettypyplot" alt="Doc" >https://braniii.gitlab.io/prettypyplot</a>
+The documentation including an gallery can be found [here](https://braniii.gitlab.io/prettypyplot).

 This is a wrapper package for matplotlib to achieve more easily pretty figures.
 If you are looking for something complete, this project is nothing for you